Kaartje2go/Dullahan/packages/dullahan-plugin-gitlab/README.md

 * [@k2g/dullahan-plugin-report-html](../dullahan-plugin-report-html)
 * [@k2g/dullahan-plugin-aws-s3](../dullahan-plugin-aws-s3)

-If the `@k2g/dullahan-plugin-aws-s3` plugin and at least one of `@k2g/dullahan-plugin-report-html` or `@k2g/dullahan-plugin-report-markdown` are installed and configured, the HTML report will be linked to in the commit status.
+If the `@k2g/dullahan-plugin-aws-s3` plugin and at least one of `@k2g/dullahan-plugin-report-html` or `@k2g/dullahan-plugin-report-markdown` are installed and configured, the HTML report will be linked to in the comment.
 If the HTML report is not available the Markdown report - if available - is linked.

-If the `@k2g/dullahan-plugin-report-markdown` plugin is installed, this plugin will also be able to post comments on pull requests with the Markdown as content.
+If the `@k2g/dullahan-plugin-report-markdown` plugin is installed, this plugin will also be able to post comments on merge requests with the Markdown as content.

 ## Frequently Asked Questions
 **Question:** Which permissions are required for the GitLab Token?

 **Answer:**
-* `repo:status`  if `enableStatusChecks` is `true`
-* `repo` if `enablePullRequestReviews` or `enablePullRequestComments` is `true`
+* `api`, which is much more than is needed... but there isn't a smaller scope available.

 ## License